samuel-hunter/parsnip/README.md

 ## Road to Production-Readiness

-The general API is figured out -- it should change minimally through 0.1.0.
+The general API is figured out -- it should change minimally through to 0.1.0.
 Most everything else (quickstart documentation, benchmarking) can now follow.

 - [ ] The external API is stable, including primitive parsers and parser combinators